-- Schools who receive high numbers of cards during the season shall receive a letter from the Soccer Committee using the following criteria: - Tier 1: Boys teams with eight (8) or more yellow cards or 2 red cards; Girls teams with four (4) yellow cards or 2 red cards. - Tier 2: Both boys and girls teams have met the criteria in Tier 1. - Tier 3: Schools with histories of high card totals that will be asked before the Sportsmanship Committee to explain their actions. - All NFHS Soccer Rules Changes or Modifications can be found on the NFHS Website and in the NFHS Soccer Rule Book for 2023-24. - It is requested that officials closely monitor athletes in regards to encroachment and personal infringement.
+- Athletic Directors are required to report all yellow and red cards via the soccer card report on the NHIAA website.
+Yellow card accumulation rules apply at all levels for soccer.
+Athletic Directors are required to report all tournament cards via the soccer card report on the NHIAA website. - Schools who receive high numbers of cards during the season shall receive a letter from the Soccer Committee using the following criteria: - Tier 1: Boys teams with eight (8) or more yellow cards or 2 red cards; Girls teams with four (4) yellow cards or 2 red cards. - Tier 2: Both boys and girls teams have met the criteria in Tier 1. - Tier 3: Schools with histories of high card totals that will be asked before the Sportsmanship Committee to explain their actions. - All NFHS Soccer Rules Changes or Modifications can be found on the NFHS Website and in the NFHS Soccer Rule Book for 2025-26. - It is requested that officials closely monitor athletes in regards to encroachment and personal infringement.